 Wash bedding in hot water (130°F) each week.
 This kills the dust mites.

-Don’t use upholstered furniture in the bedroom.
+Don’t use upholstered furniture (like sofas or chairs) in the bedroom.

 Use allergy-proof filters for air conditioners and furnaces.
 Follow manufacturer instructions for maintaining and replacing filters.

 If you can, replace wall-to-wall carpets with wood, tile, or linoleum floors—especially in the bedroom.

 Animals with fur or feathers often produce allergens.
 These are shed as tiny particles called dander.
 Dander can float through the air or stick to carpet, clothing, and furniture.

 It’s best to choose a pet that doesn’t have fur or feathers, such as a fish or a reptile.

 Keep pets with fur or feathers out of your home.
 If you can’t do this, be sure to keep them out of your bedroom.

 Wash your hands and clothes after handling pets.

 Mold grows in damp places, such as bathrooms, basements, and closets.